ISAs – Individual Savings Accounts

-When deciding upon which Cash ISA is best for you, there are several things that you should consider;
+When deciding upon which Cash ISA is best for you, there are several things to consider;

 - Do you want instant access, or would you be happy to tie your money up for a period of time: if so, how long?

-- Shop around for the best rate available, you’ll find there is a lot of competition for your cash.
+- Shop around for the best rate available, you will find there is a lot of competition for your cash.

-- Beware of introductory rates: these are often followed by poorer rates than available elsewhere.
+- Beware of introductory rates: these are often followed by poorer rates than are available elsewhere.

 - Always check out what fees will need to be paid if you want to switch providers, or if in a fixed term investment what the penalty will be for early withdrawal.

-Cash ISAs are available from a variety of providers, most commonly high street banks and building societies, and can be opened over the counter, by telephone, or online.
+Cash ISAs are available from numerous providers, most commonly high street banks and building societies, and can be opened over the counter, by telephone, or online.

-An investor can own a variety of investment instruments within an ISA wrapper, and may invest his whole ISA allowance in a Stocks and Shares ISA.
-Whilst these instruments include the shares of individual publicly traded companies as well as corporate and government bonds, most commonly they are marketed as products in their own right with investment in OEICs (open ended investment companies), unit trusts, or investment trusts.
+An investor can own a variety of investments within an ISA wrapper and may invest their whole ISA allowance in a Stocks and Shares ISA.
+Whilst these instruments include the shares of individual publicly traded companies as well as corporate and government bonds, most commonly they are marketed as products in their own right with investment in OEICs (open-ended investment companies), unit trusts, or investment trusts.

-As with Cash ISAs, investment can be made by regular contributions or as a lump sum.
+As with Cash ISAs, investments can be made by regular contributions or as a lump sum.

 Within the ISA, it may be possible to switch funds, though this will be according to the rules of the provider and may incur charges.
-If an investor wants to transfer his ISA to a different provider, then the current provider must allow the transfer, though many Stocks and Shares providers don’t allow transfers in.
+If an investor wants to transfer his ISA to a different provider, then they will need to ensure that both their current provider and the new provider allow this.
 A Stocks and Shares ISA cannot be transferred into a Cash ISA.

 Dividends paid by investments within an ISA wrapper will be paid with dividend tax paid.
 This tax cannot be reclaimed.
 However, all capital gains on investments within an ISA wrapper accrue free of any capital gains tax liability.

-Before you invest your money into a Stocks and Shares ISA, you should consider the following:
+Before you invest your money into a Stocks and Shares ISA, consider the following:

 - Investment into a Stocks and Shares ISA will involve some charges, and these will depend upon the investment made.
-For example, an investment into a unit trust could incur an upfront charge of perhaps 3% of the amount invested.
-This will impact upon investment performance, particularly over the short term.
+An investment into a unit trust could incur an upfront charge of, for example, 3% of the amount invested.
+This will impact investment performance, particularly over the short term.
 So you should be willing to remain invested for some time to lessen this impact and give the investment time to work.